Length Tuning

 3. Choose the Route » Automatic Length Tuning command from the main menus (shortcut: Ctrl+Alt+T).

-4. Configure the accordion-based pattern and its attributes as required in the Auto Tuning Process dialog that opens.
+4. Configure the accordion-based pattern and its attributes as required when Min/Max/Group Matching mode is selected of the Auto Tuning Process dialog that opens.
 Refer to the Accordion Pattern Geometry Properties section to learn more.

 5. After clicking OK in the dialog, the tuning patterns will be created.